-- Use high light and cool temperatures to control growth. - Calibrachoa Close Up is a naturally compact mounding Calibrachoa that will require very little PGR in its production. - Calibrachoa Close Up responds well to DIF in production. - If necessary, growers can use 1 or more applications of B-Nine (1,000 to 2,000 ppm) starting 2 weeks after transplant.
-Application of a Bonzi drench (.5 to 2 ppm) can be applied beginning 1 week after transplant. - Growers can also use a Bonzi drench (.5 to 2 ppm), applied when plants first reach saleable size, to slow growth, maintain a tight habit and allow normal flower development. - Plant growth regulators (especially sprays) applied late in the crop cycle can delay flowering 1 to 2 weeks.
+- Use high light and cool temperatures to control growth. - Čabaret Calibrachoa respond well to DIF in production. - If necessary, growers can use 1 or more applications of B-Nine (1,500 to 3,000 ppm) starting 2 weeks after transplant.
+Calibrachoa growth can also be controlled with 1 to 2 spray applications of A-Rest (20 to 50 ppm) or drench applications of Bonzi (3 to 8 ppm).
+Sumagic (20 to 30 ppm) can effectively control the growth of Calibrachoa when applied 1 to 2 times as a spray. - Growers can also use a Bonzi drench (1 to 8 ppm), applied when plants first reach saleable size, to slow growth, maintain a tight habit and allow normal flower development. - Plant growth regulators applied late in the crop cycle can delay flowering 1 to 2 weeks.
 Application should be avoided once flower buds appear. - These recommendations for plant growth regulators should be used only as general guidelines.
 Growers must trial all chemicals under their particular conditions.